Bit-Z Token Price Hits $0.21 on Top Exchanges (BZ)

 Buying and Selling Bit-Z Token

-It is usually not currently possible to buy alternative cryptocurrencies such as Bit-Z Token directly using U.S. dollars.
-Investors seeking to trade Bit-Z Token should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Bit-Z Token using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Bit-Z Token directly using U.S. dollars.
+Investors seeking to trade Bit-Z Token should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Bit-Z Token using one of the aforementioned exchanges.

 Receive News & Updates for Bit-Z Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bit-Z Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.